Torgen/codex-blackboard/docs/Operations.md

 4. [Create a new service account](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Give it a descriptive name, like blackboard.
-5. (*New for 2023*) If members of your team will be solving in a common location with a projector or large screen and you want to use the projector features, [Create a Google Maps Javascript API key](https://console.cloud.google.com/project/_/google/maps-apis/credentials).
+5. (*New for 2023*) If members of your team will be solving in a common location with a projector or large screen and you want to use the projector features, [Create a Google Maps JavaScript API key](https://console.cloud.google.com/project/_/google/maps-apis/credentials).
    Restrict its use to the domain name you will host your site on.
 6. [Create a VM](https://console.cloud.google.com/compute/instancesAdd).
 Recommended settings:
    * Size: an `n1-standard-1` should be sufficient for a reasonably large team.
 I used an `n1-standard-4` for Codex Ogg